-In 2008, our shareholders approved the original Executive Bonus Plan for our executive officers.
-In 2011, our shareholders approved the Amended and Restated Executive Bonus Plan, and in 2013, our shareholders approved an amendment to the Amended and Restated Executive Bonus Plan.
+In 2008, our stockholders approved the original Executive Bonus Plan for our executive officers.
+In 2011, our shareholders approved the Amended and Restated Executive Bonus Plan, and in 2013, our stockholders approved an amendment to the Amended and Restated Executive Bonus Plan.
 Annual cash bonuses are intended to compensate our executives for the achievement of company-wide net income and expense leverage goals.
 Cash bonuses are set as a percentage of the executive officer's base salary, with higher-ranked executives typically being compensated at a higher percentage of base salary.
 However, our success is dependent on the ability of our management group to integrate and work together to meet common company-wide goals.
 Accordingly, executives are not assigned specific individual goals but instead are collectively responsible for meeting company-wide goals.
-Our Compensation

-Committee develops corporate goals that, if achieved, will result in improved operating performance.
-In 2014, our target bonus percentages were 100% of base salary for our Chief Executive Officer and Chief Financial Officer, and 75% for our Chief Administrative Officer.
+Our Compensation Committee develops corporate goals that, if achieved, will result in improved operating performance.
+In 2017, our target bonus percentages were 100% of base salary for our Chief Executive Officer, 75% for our Chief Administrative Officer, and 25% for our Interim Chief Financial Officer.
 In addition, our compensation program also provides incentives for our executives to reach beyond our target corporate goals.
-If our executives perform above expectations, they may be entitled to receive additional bonus amounts that can result in a total annual bonus of up to 170% of base salary for our Chief Executive Officer and Chief Financial Officer, and up to a proposed 127.5% of base salary for the Chief Administrative Officer.
+If our executives perform above expectations, they may be entitled to receive additional bonus amounts that can result in a total annual bonus of up to 170% of base salary for our Chief Executive Officer, up to 127.5% of base salary for the Chief Administrative Officer, and up to 42.5% for our Interim Chief Financial Officer.
 Proportionally lower bonuses are provided for achievement levels between 90% and 100% of respective company-wide targets, and no bonuses are earned by any executive where less than 90% of the respective company-wide target factor is achieved.
-Our Compensation Committee approved a consolidated net income goal of \$38.5 million for 2014, reflecting our growth target for the year and an expense leverage goal to limit 2014 consolidated SG&A expenses as a percentage of net sales at 10.61%.
-The Executive Bonus Plan provides that the two targets be increased or decreased to reflect material changes in revenue growth rates for the IT markets in which the Company competes.
+Our Compensation Committee approved a consolidated net income goal of \$54.4 million for 2017, reflecting our growth target for the year and an expense leverage goal to limit 2017 consolidated SG&A expenses as a percentage of net sales at 10.93%.
+The Amended and Restated Executive Bonus Plan provides that the two targets be increased or decreased to reflect material changes in revenue growth rates for the IT markets in which the Company competes.
 This potential adjustment is based on the belief that management should neither receive a windfall from higher-than-expected IT industry growth nor be penalized for lower-than-expected growth.
-The Company employs an assessment of IT industry revenue growth prepared quarterly by International Data Corporation, or IDC, a global provider of market intelligence for technology markets.
-In 2014, the IDC assessment found that the IT industry grew at higher-than-expected growth.
-Accordingly the net income target was increased by \$1.2 million to \$39.6 million and the SG&A target was decreased from 10.61% to 10.54%.
+The Company employs an assessment of IT industry revenue growth prepared quarterly by International Data Corporation, or IDC, a global provider of market intelligence for technology markets to determine the appropriate amount of these adjustments, if any.
+In 2017, the IDC assessment found that the IT industry grew at higher-than-expected growth.
+Accordingly the net income target was increased by \$0.7 million to \$55.1 million and the SG&A target was decreased from 10.93% to 10.89%.

-Our executive officers work together as a team and all executives are assigned the same company-wide net income and expense leverage goals.
-In 2014, our net income was \$42.7 million and SG&A expense as a percentage of net sales was 10.23%.
-Performance by the Company against its adjusted net income target was exceeded by 8%, and performance against the adjusted SG&A target was exceeded by 3%, resulting in an overall payout at 106% of the combined targets.
-Accordingly, total bonus payouts for the named executive officers aggregated \$1.5 million.
+Our executive officers work together as a team, and all executives are assigned the same company-wide net income and expense leverage goals.
+In 2017, our net income adjusted to exclude special charges was \$50.2 million and SG&A expense as a percentage of net sales was 10.33%.
+Performance by the Company against its adjusted net income target fell short by 50%, and performance against the adjusted SG&A target was exceeded by 5%, resulting in an overall payout at 74.0% of the combined targets.
+Accordingly, total bonus payouts for the named executive officers aggregated \$0.92 million.

-The table below describes the bonus payments and the percentage of base salary for 2014 for the named executive officers:
+The table below describes the bonus payments and the percentage of base salary for 2017 for the named executive officers: